Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Numerical examples

 \section{Numerical examples}

 In this section, we test the performance of the proposed stochastic algorithms schemes for MSRM.
-In \citet{armenti}, the optimal allocations were estimated by using a combination of Monte Carlo/Fourier method to estimate the expectation in \eqref{R} and deterministic built-in search algorithm in Python to find the optimal allocations.
-Although their method provides good approximations, it does not provide any rate of convergence and therefore one cannot say anything about the confidence interval of their estimations.
-In this section, we will first test the consistency properties of the different estimators and then their normal asymptotic behaviour with and without averaging.
+We provide numerical examples showing the consistency properties of the different estimators and then their normal asymptotic behaviour, with (PR algorithm) and without averaging (RM algorithm).
 Two examples are considered.
 In the first one, we consider a loss function of an exponential type coupled with a normal distribution.
 This example is relevant for our numerical analysis as we can explicitly express the optimal allocations in a closed form.
-In the second example, we consider a loss function that involves positive part function with a Gaussian and a compound Poisson distributions.\\ In the following, $n$ will denote the number of steps in one simulation run and $N$ the number of simulations.
+In the second example, we consider a loss function that involves positive part function with a Gaussian and a compound Poisson distributions.
+All the algorithms have been implemented on a standard computer using the programming language Python, and are publicly available at \url{https://github.com/AchrafTamtalini/SRM/}.\\ In the following, $n$ will denote the number of steps in one simulation run and $N$ the number of simulations.
 We introduce the following sequences: